learn-co-curriculum/CashMoneyBlocks/README.md

 As the manufacturer you do NOT want the `Retailer` to modify the cash register code itself, so you decide you are going to give them blocks as arguments for the methods that build the format of each transaction on the receipt so that they do not have to change anything in the register library itself.

-The corporate office of a retailer will program the logic for all the registers remotely, and each register will be assigned a store (which has a location, e.g. New York, New Jersey, Connecticut).
+The corporate office of a retailer will then program the logic for all the registers remotely, and each register will be assigned a store (which has a location, e.g. New York, New Jersey, Connecticut).
 Each store has just one register which logs all customer transactions.

 To speed this process up a little, your junior developer has provided you with a basic `Product`, `Transaction`, `Store` and `State` class, complete with properties and initializers where needed.

 As senior developer, you have to do the heavy lifting of the blocks.
 Ha.
 Ha.
 Ha.

-Here is what you will need:
+Here is what you will need to do:

-1) A `CashRegister` class with four properties including:
+1) Build a `CashRegister` class with four properties including:

 @property (strong, nonatomic) Store *store;